MiN1One/weather-experimental/README.md

-# There are no API keys request by default
+# There are no API keys by default